 Solution:

-• Tighten all electrical connections to manufacturer torque specifications.
+• Tighten all electrical connections to the manufacturer’s torque specifications.

 • Use an anti-oxidation compound on aluminum conductors.